-Manchester first launched its BID in 2013, and therefore has had a Business Improvement District in place for almost 10 years.
+Manchester first launched its BID in 2013, and therefore has had a Business Improvement District in place for 10 years and counting.
+The third, five-year term, will begin in April 2023.

 HOW IS IT GOVERNED?

 Manchester Business Improvement District is an independent, not-for-profit, limited-by-guarantee company, governed by a board of directors.